Support our Nonprofit Magazine!

 Sometimes I note spiritual insights; sometimes I write about my spiritual struggles; and sometimes I simply note prayer requests and answers I notice.

 The spiritual aspect of my journaling tends to be rather spontaneous due to the nature of its content, but I generally write my prayers in the form of letters to God.
-If you do not believe in or engage with the God of an organized religion, you could simply dedicate sections of your journal to spontaneous musings about the significant questions and thoughts you have on your mind.
+If you do not believe in or engage with a god, you could simply dedicate sections of your journal to spontaneous musings about the significant questions and thoughts you have on your mind.

 Since I tend to see thankfulness as an aspect of my spiritual life, I often include lists of blessings I am thankful for in this section of my journal.
 While it may seem cheesy, the discipline of making a list of things you are thankful for each day is an incredibly powerful practice that can make a huge difference in your spiritual outlook on life.